-The budget narrative must accompany the grant narrative at the time of applications.
+The budget narrative must accompany the grant narrative at the time of application.
 It should be reasonable, practicable, and provide a summary of costs by line item.
 The amounts proposed by the applicant in the budget narrative are intended as a guideline for expenditures of funds during the program year.
-Upon award, budgets will be updated when final allocations are released and revised based upon negotiation or funding availability.
+Upon award, budgets will be updated when final allocations are released and revised based on negotiation or funding availability.

-A budget narrative is required, and must be accompanied by the Project Budget Form 165.
+A budget narrative is required and must be accompanied by the Project Budget Form 165.
 When completing the application, the following information is necessary:

 - Personal Services: List all staff positions by title.
-Personal services, including the roles of the positions, the proportion of the individuals' total time dedicated to this grant, and the funds allocated for the positions. - For programs currently receiving AEFLA funds, job descriptions are required for proposed staff positions funded under this grant. - For programs not currently receiving AEFLA funds, resumes and job descriptions are required for proposed staff positions funded under this grant. - Travel: Summarize the need for travel, including when travel is anticipated to occur.
+Personal services, including the roles of the positions, the proportion of the individuals' total time dedicated to this grant, and the funds allocated for the positions. - For applicants currently receiving AEFLA funds, job descriptions are required for proposed staff positions funded under this grant. - o For applicants not currently receiving AEFLA funds, resumes and job descriptions are required for proposed staff positions funded under this grant. - Travel: Summarize the need for travel, including when travel is anticipated to occur.
 Enter participant travel under Participant Support Services.
-Out of state travel must be approved by the AAE office prior to budget approval.
-Travel Requests can be accessed on the AAE Teacher Resources site.
+Out-of-state travel must be approved by the AAE office prior to budget approval.
+Travel Requests can be accessed on the AAE Teacher Resources site. - Contractual: Summarize the contractual expenses (expenses for services received from entities other than the applicant), including how the costs of contractual fees were determined.